bergdola/automation-exercise-wt2223/pull_request_template.md

 - [ ] New and existing unit tests pass locally with my changes
 - [ ] I have made corresponding changes to the documentation
 - [ ] I have added explanation of architectural decision and rationales to [wiki/adr](https://github.com/IT-REX-Platform/wiki/tree/main/adr)
-- [ ] I have communicated the changes to the team
 - [ ] I have updated the changes in the ticket description

 ## Checklist for reviewer